It’s that time again…time to draft your reading and writing report card comments.

 - The following online resources will be of assistance to your child: …. (e.g. BrainPopjr., BrainPop, Hoopla, etc.)

 - I recommend that… read independently more often in order to build stamina.

 - I suggest that…practice Daily Oral Language activities in order to improve (insert a writing skill).

 - Have….practice reading short plays out loud in order to improve reading fluency.

 - Read books with your child in English or Spanish regularly. (applies to bilingual/dual language students).

 - Let’s schedule a conference/meeting soon in order to discuss how to help… succeed in meeting the learning objectives.

-A Simple Formula for Writing Report Card Comments
+Conclusion: Reading and Writing Report Card Comments

 Drafting writing and reading report card comments can feel like a chore, and these literacy comments will make the process a little easier for you.